GoogleCloudPlatform/cloud-opensource-java/library-best-practices/JLBP-6.md

 Recommendations:

 - When making a breaking change, take one of the following approaches:
-  - **Approach 1.** If the new library surface is delivered under a new Java package, either use a different Maven ID (different group ID or artifact ID) or bundle the old and new packages together under the original Maven ID.
+  1. If the new library surface is delivered under a new Java package, either use a different Maven ID (different group ID or artifact ID) or bundle the old and new packages together under the original Maven ID.
-  - **Approach 2.** If the breaking change is made in-place and the Java package is kept the same, use the same Maven ID (same group ID and same artifact ID).
+  2. If the breaking change is made in-place and the Java package is kept the same, use the same Maven ID (same group ID and same artifact ID).

   There is a tradeoff between the two options above: if a library breaks the surface for a method that is not used in any consumers, there would be no